unic/discoverswiss.infocenter/README.md

     new GuzzleHttp\Client(),
     $config
 );
-$project = "project_example"; // string | Use property to select project which is used to select pdf template
+$template_project = "template_project_example"; // string | Use property to select project which is used to select pdf template
 $template = "template_example"; // string | Use property to select pdf template in selected project
 $body = new \Infocenter\Client\Model\DsFullSearchRequest(); // \Infocenter\Client\Model\DsFullSearchRequest |
 $ocp_apim_subscription_key = "ocp_apim_subscription_key_example"; // string | Subscription key to access the api.
 Get it on developer.discover.swiss.